2004–05 Port Vale F.C. season: League One

 The pre-season saw Martin Foyle add to his squad with a number of free signings: Lee Matthews (Bristol City); Jeff Smith (Bolton Wanderers); Dean Smith (Sheffield Wednesday); Daryl McMahon (West Ham United); and Robin Hulbert (Telford United).
 The pre-season saw Vale finish 5th in the Isle of Man tournament at The Bowl.
 They also managed to battle to a draw at home to La Liga club Racing de Santander.

 The season started positively with ten points from five games, though until the end of the season, Vale failed to find form and picked up an average of one point a game despite only playing in five draws all season.
 On 14 August, Vale beat Hull City 3–2, with Brooker scoring two goals including a stoppage-time winner.
 At half-time at the opening game of the season at Vale Park, fans were surprised to hear an announcement over the public address system telling them not to sing songs deriding rivals Stoke City.
+Vale defeated Bristol City by three goals to nil on 28 August, quickly building on their lead after Craig James opened the scoring on 37 minutes.
 Mark Goodlad picked up an injury, allowing Jonny Brain the chance to impress between the sticks.
 Teenage defender James O'Connor joined on loan from Aston Villa.
 O'Connor made his debut on 4 September as Vale picked up their first away of the season with a 2–0 victory at Bradford City.
 At the end of September, star midfielder Steve Brooker was sold to Bristol City for £225,000.
 The club failed to bring in Christian Roberts in return, though Marc Goodfellow was signed on a four-week loan deal the following month.
 In November, Andreas Lipa returned to his homeland to play for Austria Lustenau, after Foyle released the injury-plagued defender.
 McMahon also left the club to join Leyton Orient.
 Foyle brought a new signing to Vale Park though, with striker Nathan Lowndes joining on a free transfer from Plymouth Argyle.
 In December, defender Tyrone Loran joined on a one-month loan from Tranmere Rovers, though returned to Prenton Park when the loan deal was up, after Foyle failed to sign him permanently.
 Christian Hanson was also signed from non-League Billingham Synthonia.
 Foyle also signed Nigerian defender George Abbey, who had been released by Macclesfield Town.